 If your competitor is allocating big budget to, say, Vogue.com, see if impression volume is living up to spend share.
 Perhaps you’re missing out on a large audience that would also find your messaging useful.

-On the flip side, you can use ad intelligence to find top sites that lack advertising in your trade.
+On the flip side, you can use native ad spy tools to find top sites that lack advertising in your trade.
 If competitor’s haven’t tapped into a valuable audience yet, jump on the chance to advertise and connect with those visitors.

 4. Use the Ad Mocker to See Your Ad Through Consumer Eyes